-- Calculating the area of body surface involved
+- Calculating the area of body surface involved.

-- Estimating a psoriasis area and severity index (PASI score)
+- Estimating a psoriasis area and severity index (PASI score).

 - Assessing the quality of life with the help of a questionnaire.

 A good dermatologist can help individuals deal with severe psoriasis.
-Adolescents and children with psoriasis require the help of paediatric dermatologist.
+Adolescents and children with psoriasis require the help of a paediatric dermatologist.
 Additionally, counsellors are also recommended as psoriasis can cause significant social and psychological damage to the child.